 Intermodal transportation can significantly reduce operating costs and loss of goods.
 Additionally, the environmental standing of high-speed rails is very positive.
 In terms of Italy’s 2018 freight rail, officials stated it had the potential to reduce traffic by taking 9,000 trucks off the motorway annually and by decreasing carbon dioxide emissions up to 80 percent compared to alternative road transport.

-However, in order for high-speed freight rails to make a substantial impact, they will ideally need to run transnationally in an unhindered, strategic manner, as opposed to running terminal to terminal.
+However, in order for high-speed freight and cargo rails to make a substantial impact, they will ideally need to run transnationally in an unhindered, strategic manner, as opposed to running terminal to terminal.
 By constructing a wider network of destinations, high-speed freight rails have the potential to significantly improve environmental concerns such as carbon dioxide emissions.

 By implementing high-speed freight rails in the U.S., multiple infrastructural and logistical improvements will be possible.
 Freight railroads would share corridors with high-speed passenger trains, and necessary upgrades to track and signal infrastructure would improve rail infrastructure on a national level.
 Additionally, higher speed capabilities facilitated by rail infrastructure improvements will trigger the evolution of freight technology and result in upgraded locomotives.
 Increased freight capacity would allow for increased economic prosperity and jobs in the freight industry.